RootsCodingClub/quotes-for-developers/README.md

 #Inspirational quotes for developers

-As a programmer you probably have good days and bad ones.
-Like any job, it’s inevitable.
-And while we hope the majority of your days are successful, stimulating and fun, we understand that sometimes your motivation levels aren’t exactly where you need them to be.
-We’ve put together a list of our favourite developer quotes, designed to get you back in the zone, no matter what coding frustrations you were experiencing in the first place.
+As a developer, you know that the road to success is not always easy.
+It takes persistence, creativity, and a lot of hard work to stay on top of your game and build amazing software applications.
+But sometimes, even the most dedicated developers need a little extra motivation to keep going.
+That's why we've compiled a list of powerful quotes that will inspire and encourage you on your journey of coding and development.

 ONE
 “We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins.” – Ellen Ullman